-Suppose that the facility costs per m2 at organization A are 20% higher than at organization B. It may seem that A performs worse than B. But when A scores 5% higher than B on number of graduates or profit margin and employee satisfaction, then organization A will on balance perform better than B.
+Suppose that the facility costs per m2 at organisation A are 20% higher than at organisation B. It may seem that A performs worse than B. But when A scores 5% higher than B on the number of graduates or profit margin and employee satisfaction, then organisation A will on balance perform better than B.

-We therefore not only look at cost optimization, but also especially at the contribution to the benefits, ambitions and objectives of the organization, ‘Fit for purpose’.
+We therefore not only look at cost optimisation but also especially at the contribution to the benefits, ambitions and objectives of the organisation, ‘Fit for purpose’.
 Strategic management of the learn/work environment is more than just steering on effectiveness and efficiency It is also about manageability & being in control and engagement of the occupants in the learn/work environment.

 “A price is meaningless without an adequate measure of quality.”